Find me at...

 I may have missed it, but where can I learn more?
 Where can I find practical examples of this fantastic code?

-I work with Joomla, Wordpress, Drupal and other CMS or Blogs and since they tend to always write the same HTML given the same input, this style of CSS is a perfect marriage for those scripts. yet, if you look at what is available, everyone reinvents the wheel every time, me included.
+I work with Joomla, WordPress, Drupal and other CMS or Blogs and since they tend to always write the same HTML given the same input, this style of CSS is a perfect marriage for those scripts. yet, if you look at what is available, everyone reinvents the wheel every time, me included.

 I have been trying for about a year to build a reusable library of CSS “Objects” (I just didn’t know what to call them) but when your next mortgage payment depends on delivering web sites quickly, you tend to jump from project to project and never have time to really work on something like that.
 We solitary CSS jockeys have to rely n those like you that can invest time in research.
 Not unlike Doctors I suppose.